patrick-klein/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for camera calibration is located in `main.py` on lines 8-42.
 The function `calibrate_camera()` returns the camera matrix `mtx` and distortion coefficients `dist`.
-The function relies on the folder `camera_cal` containing images of a chessboard--with 9x6 interior points--at various angles.
+The function looks for a folder `camera_cal` containing images of a chessboard with 9x6 interior points.

 The function relies on `cv2.calibrateCamera` to calculate the camera matrix and distortion coefficients.
 This function compares known "object points" with corresponding "image points" that have been found in the image.
 In this case, the points refer to the interior points on an 8x6 chessboard.